Re-State/Resources/README.md

 # Re:State Resources

 Welcome to the Re:State resources!
-Press Wiki to open the wiki.
+Press Wiki on the top row to access the resource wiki.